Bashar and the Law of Attraction

 1) your chosen core beliefs

-2) the emotions that arise when those beliefs are mixed with your mental evaluation of your current situation and
+2) the emotions that arise in alignment with those core beliefs and

 Your beliefs, emotions and actions are what create your outer circumstances, and those circumstances are best understood as a reflection of those three things.